 I am not sure what impressed me most in Segovia.
 The Medieval atmosphere, the splendid architecture, the cozy cafes, the narrow paved streets, the marvellous castles, the huge aqueduct, the craft studios, the breathtaking views, the colourful multilingual crowd, the archaic firefighting tracks, the perfectly maintained gardens, the sense of chivalry…To explore all of them in a day trip, I followed my perfectly organised TO DO list.

-I thought nothing could ever surprise me in Spain, after having my only brother living there for almost two decades and after visiting that super vibrant country about 8 to 10 times.
+I thought nothing could ever surprise me in Spain, after having my only brother living there for almost two decades and after visiting that super vibrant country about 10 times.
 But I was wrong.
 Previously I’ve been to Madrid, Barcelona, Valencia, Toledo, Canary islands (Tenerife and La Gomera), Vinaros, Benicarlo, Alicante, collado Viallba and plenty of small villages, whose names I can’t recall right now.
-I liked all of them, but what truly impressed me and turned to be a lifetime memory is definitely Segovia.
+I liked all of them, but what truly impressed me and turned to be a lifetime memory was definitely Segovia.

 TO DO THINGS in Segovia, Spain